 Where to Find Rhode Island Red Chicken

 The Rhode Island Red’s scientific name is Gallus gallus domesticus, and these chickens belong to the order Galliformes.
 This order consists of five families and over 250 species.
-Galliformes have chicken–like shapes, rounded wings, plump, pear-shaped bodies, and small round heads.
+Galliformes have chicken–like shapes, rounded wings, plump, pear-shaped bodies, and small, round heads.
 Additionally, a few species, like the turkey, have wattles.
 These birds are found all over the globe except for Antarctica, and they flourish in various habitats like grasslands, deserts, and forests.
-Furthermore, their diet varies depending on location but generally consists of the following:

 Lastly, many species in the order Galliformes have been domesticated, while others are hunted as game birds.

-Lastly, females from this family usually lay a large amount of eggs in nests on the ground.
+Lastly, females from this family usually lay a large number of eggs in nests on the ground.
 Once hatched, the chicks are precocial and fend for themselves shortly after hatching.

 Rhode Island Reds have a longish, brick-shaped body, which is solid and rectangular.
 In addition, they have stiff feathers, which they inherit from their Java and Malay genes.
 Furthermore, they are usually a dark rust to a rich mahogany color, with a few black feathers in their wings and tails.
 Their eyes are red or orange in color, and they sport red combs, wattles, and earlobes.